timothydodd/hubitat-acurite-mqtt/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests to contribute to this project.

+##Disclaimer
+This project is not affiliated with or endorsed by Acurite.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.